Measures of Fit and Hypothesis Tests of Regression Coefficients

 F-statistic in Simple Regression Model

-Note that the coefficient of variation discussed above is just a descriptive value.
-To check the statistical significance of a regression model, we use the F-test.
-The F-test requires us to calculate the F-statistic.
+Note that the coefficient of determination discussed above is just a descriptive value.
+To check the statistical significance of a regression model, we use the F-test, which requires us to calculate the F-statistic.

 In simple linear regression, the F-test confirms whether the slope (denoted by \((b_1)\)) in a regression model is equal to zero.
 In a typical simple linear regression hypothesis, the null hypothesis is formulated as: \((H_0:b_1=0)\) against the alternative hypothesis \((H_1:b_1\neq0)\).
 The null hypothesis is rejected if the confidence interval at the desired significance level excludes zero.